School board votes to keep mask mandate until January

 District 4 representative Don Rhodes agreed.

 “We only have nine more days before the break,” he said.
-“If we have a mass of quarantine for high school students, it’s a nightmare.”
+“If we have a mass of quarantines for high school students, it’s a nightmare.”

 District 6 representative Worth Forbes disagreed.
-Removing his face mask, he said, “This isn’t going to make a hill of beans.”
+Removing his face mask, he said, “This isn’t going to make a hill of beans difference.

+“I don’t see that this decision to wait until January is based on any scientific data,” Forbes said.
+“I just feel like it’s all about control.”

 Forbes and District 9 representative Benjie Forrest moved to make masks optional immediately.
 When that motion failed, both supported ending the mandate in January.

-Superintendent Ethan Lenker said that Pitt County Health Director Dr. John Silvernail recommended the district make masks optional in the second semester.
+Lenker said that Pitt County Health Director Dr. John Silvernail recommended the district make masks optional in the second semester.
+In a written statement, Silvernail said that there could be an increase in cases of the virus after Christmas.

+Lenker said the district is working on a “test-and-stay” program “so even if our kids get exposed, we can, hopefully, keep them in the classroom.”
+In conjunction with MAKO Medical testing and the ABC Science Collaborative through Duke University, voluntary COVID-19 testing is now offered as an option for staff.
+Lenker said diagnostic and routine testing is already available to staff at 15 schools in the district, and an effort is underway to expand it to all schools and to students.
+The testing, which would require parental permission for students, would allow students who might otherwise be required to quarantine to have the option to be tested every other day and remain in school as long as they tested negative for the virus.

 According to the Weekly District Summary released Friday, Pitt County Schools had 19 cases of COVID-19 on campus from Nov.
 26-Dec.
 2. Twelve cases were reported in students and seven in staff members.
 This represents the largest number of cases in a single week since the Oct.
 29-Nov.
 4 reporting period and follows two weeks in which on-campus cases were in single digits.